Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 Monthly trend for 2025: approx. 80 cases per month

-Tasks Assigned for Integration Team for August in HEAT systems:
+Tasks Assigned for Integration Team for Nov in HEAT systems:

 | Category|                     No of Tickets |
 |  --- | --- |